panagenda/oe-on-az/README.md

 4. Export your subscriptions id by executing `export subscriptionId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
 5. Export the template URL we provided you with `export template="https://xxxx.blob.core.windows.net/xxxx/xxxx.vhd"`
 6. Execute `./prep.sh` to prepare everything for Terraform
+7. Manually grant API permission for the created application
+8. Customize the `var.tf` based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi var.tf`)
-7. Execute `./up.sh` to deploy OfficeExpert
+9. Execute `./up.sh` to deploy OfficeExpert
+11. Manually grant API permission for the Azure AD application pana-oe-app
-8. Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further installation steps
+12. Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further installation steps)

 > Do not use it in production!
 Data may get lost!
 Enable `prevent_destroy = true` to prevent resource recreation.

+## Used Azure Resources

+The above steps steps deploying the following Azure resources.

+### prep.sh

+OfficeExpert itself will be deployed using Terraform.
+This script will deploy everything needed to run Terraform.

+- Resource Group (pana-oe-tf-rg)
+- Storage Account which is used to store the Terraform statefile in a Blob Storage Container
+- Vault to store all IDs and secrets for later use
+- A Service Principal Terraform runs with

+### up.sh

+This will run the Terraform project to deploy everything related to OfficeExpert.

+- Storage Account to store Virtual Machine template in a Blob Storage Account
+- Virtual Machine
+- Disk
+- Virtual Network
+- Network Interface
+- Public IP
+- Network Security Group

 ## Requirements